MystenLabs/walrus-docs/docs/walrus-sites/overview.md

   SuiNS name `dapp.sui` to point to the object ID of the created Walrus Site.
 - **Browsing starts** (step 1): A client browses `dapp.walrus.site/index.html` in their browser.
 - **Service worker installation** (steps 2-6): The browser connects to the Portal hosted at `walrus.site`, which responds with a page that installs the service worker for `dapp.walrus.site`.
   The page is refreshed to activate the service worker.
 - **Site resolution** (steps 7-10): The service worker, which is now installed, interprets its *origin* `dapp.walrus.site`, and makes a SuiNS resolution for `dapp.sui`, obtaining the related object ID.
 Using the object ID, it then fetches the dynamic fields of the object (also checking [redirects](./portal.md)).
-From the dynamic fields, it selects the one for `/index.html`, and extracts its Walrus blob ID and content type.
+From the dynamic fields, it selects the one for `/index.html`, and extracts its Walrus blob ID and headers (see the [advanced section on headers](./routing.md).
 - **Blob fetch** (steps 11-14): Given the blob ID, the service worker queries a Walrus aggregator for the blob.
-- **Returning the response** (steps 15-16): Now that the service worker has the bytes for `/index.html`, and its `content_type`, it can craft a response that is then rendered by the browser.
+- **Returning the response** (steps 15-16): Now that the service worker has the bytes for `/index.html`, and its headers, it can craft a response that is then rendered by the browser.

 These steps are executed for all resources the browser may query thereafter (for example, if